Isn’t it great to have a versatile recipe that’s easy to make while still nutritious for you?

 One of my favorite ways to use refried beans is to make quesadillas with whole wheat tortillas.
 You don’t even need to add any oil to the pan, preferably a non-stick.
 They will crisp up and lightly brown over medium heat, but be sure to watch them so they don’t burn.

-In the meantime, chop up the over ingredients you’d like in your quesadilla.
+In the meantime, chop up the other ingredients you’d like in your quesadilla.
 I like chopped red and green onion and bell pepper.
-And, add any greens you like.
+Now, you can add any greens you like.
 My favorites are green or red cabbage, kale, romaine, and those super nutritious broccoli sprouts.
 They add a nice crunch.

 To help everything stick to the tortilla after it’s crisped, smash a little avocado on one side and the refried beans on the other and then top with the chopped vegetables and greens.